Dr. Glen E. Newton, Roseville Big Band

 Inver Grove Heights schools music program | The Lupus Foundation |

-In addition to playing three concerts in Central Park each summer, the band continues to provide entertainment for special occasions in Roseville, including these events:
+In addition to playing three concerts in Central Park each summer, the band has provided entertainment for special occasions in Roseville, including these events:

 Opening of the John Rose Oval, December 19, 1993 | Opening of the Twin Lakes Medical Center, October 30, 1994 |